HOW TO BE A DOG WALKER

 Tip: Google doesn’t trust new websites so it’s not easy to make them rank well.
 To deal with this simply get your website up now, even if you don’t plan to start for a few months.
 Make just a basic website, add your services, contact details, etc and let visitors know the coming start date of your new business.
 You can glam it up later, but you want it around long enough to age a little, that way your website will gradually climb up the rankings, gain Google’s confidence and you should be on page 1 for when your business starts.

 A good website is very helpful as those who don’t know of a dog walker will Google for one and find local websites listed.
 Make sure you are listed on Google Business so your business and website appear on searches and on maps – a must do action and it’s free!
 But just remember it’s not about being no.1 on Google it’s about building an effective website that turns visitors into clients.
-I bought my website from One.com (choose the starter package – you don’t need more) as it only cost me £10 for the first year and then £20 a year after that – amazing value and I’ve been hosting my site with them for the last 8 years!
+I bought my website from One.com (click link and then choose the starter package – you don’t need more) as it only cost me £10 for the first year and then £20 a year after that – amazing value and I’ve been hosting my site with them for the last 8 years!
+You will also get a free £75 Google advertising voucher if you spend £25 that makes it even better value.
 It includes a website builder that makes it all very easy, even for people that don’t like using computers.
 My website gave me most of my clients especially at the beginning when I had no word of mouth to get me work so I really recommend it.
 Don’t ever make your website using one of the free web making services – Google doesn’t like them at all as they have no value and wont rank.
+What’s that you say?
+You don’t have any pics to make a website?
+Well why not use the free dog walking pictures available on this site?
+I took them myself.
+So best get that website made asap as it takes a while for it to climb onto page 1 on Google.

 An excellent method of advertising is to get stickers put on your vehicle if you have one, that way hundreds of people see you every day and it doesn’t cost much.
 I remember when I got stickers for my estate.
 I was driving along and was slowing down to make a turn and someone was looking at my car and I’m thinking “why you staring at my car?” and then I realised it’s because I’ve got brand new stickers on it.
 Now when people look at the logos on my car I’m used to it, but I always get a wee thrill from being noticed!
 I also have hoodies and t-shirts that have my embroidered logo on them.
 I remember taking a puppy to puppy class while their owners were at work and there was this training exercise going on.